jdemuynke/jdemuynke.github.io/projects/deluxe.md

 labels:
   - Binaural audio
   - Audio for cine
-summary: Eurecat audio team collaborates with Deluxe in designing a plugin for mixing in binaural meant for the soundtrack of audiovisual productions.
+summary: Eurecat audio team collaborates with Deluxe in designing a plugin for mixing in binaural the soundtrack of audiovisual productions.

 ---